Schwarzman Scholars: Fundraising

 In 2013, Stephen A. Schwarzman announced a $100 million personal gift and $200 million fundraising campaign to build and endow Schwarzman Scholars, an elite international scholarship program at Tsinghua University in Beijing.
 Over $575 million has been raised to date, from a coterie of global donors.

 In spring 2014, Peking University, Tsinghua's chief rival, announced its own global scholarship program, the Yenching Scholars at Yenching Academy, further increasing competition for funding.
 In summer 2014, Tsinghua University announced it had reached its original fundraising goal and that it would increase it to US$350 million.
 In 2014, when the program first launched its admissions process, Tsinghua's Schwarzman had already raised US$333 million for its endowment fund.
 Shortly after a third target of US$400 million, to be reached by the following year, was announced.
-Commenting on the fundraising competition, Charles Conn, former warden of Rhodes House at Oxford University remarked:"The Rhodes scholarships and Schwarzman Scholars programs have similar endowments and fund-raising goals.
-Which one is ahead in any given week depends mainly on the exchange rate of the pound, which has weakened lately against the dollar."Meanwhile, it became clear that the Yenching Academy at Peking University would be funded through Chinese private donations and government grants, which set off competition to further grow the two programs' endowments.
+Commenting on the fundraising competition, Charles Conn, former warden of Rhodes House at Oxford University remarked:The Rhodes scholarships and Schwarzman Scholars programs have similar endowments and fund-raising goals.
+Which one is ahead in any given week depends mainly on the exchange rate of the pound, which has weakened lately against the dollar.Meanwhile, it became clear that the Yenching Academy at Peking University would be funded through Chinese private donations and government grants, which set off competition to further grow the two programs' endowments.
 As a result of the increased competition among full-scholarship leadership programs, there was a marked growth in fundraising, with the endowments moving towards a half billion USD each.

 Program design and allocation

 Schwarzman Scholars study for a one-year master's degree (Master of Management Science; Chinese: 管理科学硕士) in Global Affairs (Chinese: 全球领导力) at Tsinghua University.
-The required core curriculum centers on three pillars: Leadership Global Affairs and China.
+The required core curriculum centers on three pillars: Leadership, Global Affairs, and China.
 The scholars live and study at the Schwarzman College, a purpose-built residential college inside Tsinghua University designed by Robert A.M.
 Stern, former Dean of the Yale School of Architecture.
-Scholars live in Beijing for a full year of study and cultural immersion, traveling the country, engaging with world leaders and developing a better understanding of China through first-hand experiences.
+Scholars live in Beijing for a year of study.

 Approximately 40% of the participants come from the U.S., 20% from China and 40% from the rest of the world.
 Students apply directly to the program and are not required to obtain a nomination from their university.
 The Institute of International Education in the U.S., which administers the Fulbright Scholarships, was initially responsible for the international and American selection processes.
 This process is now managed by the program's Admissions team.

 Prospective applicants with passports and permanent resident cards from Mainland China, Hong Kong, Macau, and Taiwan, are required to apply earlier than applicants from other countries using a different online application portal, regardless of where they may have attended university or reside.